SA-L-svg/loginflask_api/README.md

 STUDENT MANAGEMENT SYSTEM  using Flaskapi and Mysql Python project BACKEND OPERATION

 HI,
+Project Title:
-Project Title: login page api Flask Framework and mysql with Python project Main Purpose : If you enter the email and password in login form. sometime error will be raised because the your not correct email like your missing '@' this symbol so dispay the error example
+STUDENT MANAGEMENT SYSTEM  using Flaskapi and Mysql Python project BACKEND OPERATION Primary Purpose: You enter the email and password in the login form. sometime errors will be raised because your not correct email like you missing '@' symbol so display the error example

 import re